Bachelor of Science in Exercise Science

 Gain a Strong Foundation for Graduate School

-The bachelor’s in Exercise Science provides an excellent foundation for applying to graduate programs including some of UM-Flint’s world-class graduate programs:
+The Bachelor’s in Exercise Science provides an excellent foundation for applying to graduate programs, including some of UM-Flint’s world-class graduate programs:

-• Athletic Training
+- Athletic Training

-Get Dynamic Learning Experiences with Experienced Faculty
+Dynamic Learning with Experienced Faculty

 Participate in Research as an Undergraduate Student

-You’ll have the option to conduct research through the Undergraduate Research Opportunity Program or the Summer Undergraduate Research Opportunity Program.
+Students will have the option to conduct research through the Undergraduate Research Opportunity Program or the Summer Undergraduate Research Opportunity Program.
 In a paid or volunteer role, you can develop your research skills while working side-by-side with faculty on state-of-the-art research.

 Bachelor’s in Exercise Science Curriculum